Akshayp02/a_to_alfabets_java/README.md

 # a_to_alfabets_java
-There fore i created a to z alfabets using ASCII value
+There fore i created for print a to z alfabets using ASCII value